 June 1, 2019

 Governance and Nominating Committee

 Andrea Seale joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Governance and Nominating Committee.

 Ms. Seale has an Honours Bachelor of Arts in English from McGill University and a Diploma in Public Relations from Mount Royal University.
-As a volunteer, she served on the boards of Vancity Community Foundation, the Association of Fundraising Professionals, Story Money Impact, and Modo Car Share.
+As a volunteer, she serves on the boards of the Health Charities Coalition of Canada and the Vancouver Mural Festival, and has served on the boards of Vancity Community Foundation, the Association of Fundraising Professionals, Story Money Impact, and Modo Car Share.

 June 1, 2018